 The maquis was one of various forms of Resistance in France’s fight against the German Occupation and the Vichy regime during the Second World War.
 In general, it was made up of young men escaping the compulsory labour service in Germany (Service du travail obligatoire or STO) introduced at the end of 1942.
 Almost immediately after this law was passed, thousands of young men, especially in the south, fled to the countryside, living in camps in the mountains and garrigues that covered much of the area.
-They called themselves the Maquis, loosely translated as thicket or scrubland.
+They called themselves the Maquis or maquisards, loosely translated as thicket or scrubland.

 Lack of organisation, weapons and military leadership meant that they were ill equipped to go up against the well armed and ordered German army.
 However, as the war progressed, the British started to include them in their plans and offered them financial and logistical assistance, air-dropping weapons, ammunition, explosives and even professionals to train them in guerrilla warfare.